10 Crime Shows Like Netflix’s Monsters You Must See

 6. Dr. Death (2021-2023)

-The Peacock anthology series, ‘Dr. Death,’ is based on the eponymous true crime podcast by Wondery, delving into serious cases of medical malpractice.
+Peacock’s ‘Dr. Death’ is based on the eponymous true crime podcast by Wondery, delving into serious cases of medical malpractice.
 The first season covers the exploits of Dr. Christopher Duntsch, a neurosurgeon whose surgeries leave numerous patients injured or dead.
 The second deals with Italian doctor Paolo Macchiarini, who was convicted for performing experiments on his patients.
-Although the show moves away from the murderer-focused style of ‘Monsters,’ ‘Dr. Death’ offers a unique substitute through a story about dubious medical professionals and the harrowing consequences of their reckless actions.
+Although the anthology series moves away from the murderer-focused style of ‘Monsters,’ ‘Dr. Death’ offers a unique substitute through a story about dubious medical professionals and the harrowing consequences of their reckless actions.
 It was created by Patrick Macmanus and Ashley Michel Hoban.

 5. Des (2020)

-In the British miniseries, ‘Des,’ a spotlight is shone upon the real-life serial killer Dennis Nilsen, who was arrested in 1983 after human remains were discovered blocking the drains near his home.
-Created by Lewis Arnold and Luke Neal, the show focuses on the aftermath of Nilsen’s arrest, the investigation into his crimes, as well as his psychological profiling.
+In ‘Des,’ a spotlight is shone upon the real-life serial killer Dennis Nilsen, who was arrested in 1983 after human remains were discovered blocking the drains near his home.
+Created by Lewis Arnold and Luke Neal, the British miniseries focuses on the aftermath of Nilsen’s arrest, the investigation into his crimes, as well as his psychological profiling.
 Its chilling but resolute exploration of Nilsen’s mindset is akin to the manner in which ‘Monsters’ approaches its serial killer subjects, specifically in its first season.
 In doing so, the show provides a disturbing portrayal of an enigmatic man who seems ordinary on the surface but hides a monster within.
-It is elevated even further by a compelling performance by David Tennant in the lead role.
+It is based on the book ‘Killing for Company’ by Brian Masters and features a compelling performance by David Tennant in the lead role.

 4. The Act (2019)